 Popular Skills for Vice President (VP), Communications

 VPs of Communications who responded to the survey indicated only a few skills that they use on the job.
-Most notably, facility with Corporate Communications and Media / Public Relations are correlated to pay that is significantly above average, leading to increases of 30 percent and 9 percent, respectively.
-Skills that are correlated to lower pay, on the other hand, include Marketing Communications.
-Most people familiar with Marketing Communications also know Corporate Communications.
+Most notably, facility with Corporate Communications and Media / Public Relations are correlated to pay that is significantly above average, leading to increases of 25 percent and 8 percent, respectively.
+Skills that pay less than market rate include Marketing Communications.
+Those educated in Marketing Communications tend to be well versed in Corporate Communications.

 Pay Difference by Location